keIIy/fictional-system/README.md

 (this paper is included in this zip file)

-NOTE: If you have results to report on these corpora, please send email to cristian@cs.cornell.edu or llee@cs.cornell.edu so we can add you to our list of people using this data.
+NOTE: If you have results to report on these corpora, please send email to kellyjames@beardedyoga.co so we can add you to our list of people using this data.
 Thanks!

 Contents of this README: